wernerglinka/aiandyou/src/pages/index.md

     title: Advisors
     members:
       - name: Joaquin Quiñonero Candela
+        position: Director of Engineering for Applied Machine Learning, Facebook
         image: /uploads/advisors/joaquin-quinonero-candela.jpg
         bio: |
           Joaquin is a Director of Engineering in AI at Facebook.
 He built the AML (Applied Machine Learning) team, driving product impact at scale through applied research in machine learning, language understanding, computer vision, computational photography, augmented reality, and other AI disciplines.
 AML also built the unified AI platform that powers all production applications of AI across the family of Facebook products.
 Joaquin is now focused on new AI challenges, including the ethics of AI.

       - name: Hal Daumé III
+        position: Professor of Computer Science, University of Maryland
         image: /uploads/advisors/hal-daume.jpg
         bio: |
           - Professor of Computer Science, University of Maryland